nginx-proxy/nginx-proxy/README.md

 In the separate container setup, no pregenerated key will be available and neither the [jwilder/docker-gen](https://hub.docker.com/r/jwilder/docker-gen) image nor the offical [nginx](https://registry.hub.docker.com/_/nginx/) image will generate one.
-If you still want A+ security in a separate container setup, you'll have to generate a 2048 bits DH key file manually and mount it on the nginx container, at `/etc/nginx/dhparam/dhparam.pem`.
+If you still want A+ security in a separate container setup, you'll have to generate a 2048 or 4096 bits DH key file manually and mount it on the nginx container, at `/etc/nginx/dhparam/dhparam.pem`.

 #### Wildcard Certificates